 - hunting on public conservation land is not permitted during the hours of darkness (30 minutes after sunset to 30 minutes before sunrise)

-- load firearms only when ready to fire - never in or within 500 metres of any hut
+- load firearms only when ready to fire

 - when you get into camp, remove and store your firearms bolt and ammunition separately to your firearm.